mercury2269/mercury2269.github.io/_posts/2015-04-12-getting-a-coach-and-keeping-yourself-honest.md

 layout: post
 category: blog
 published: true
-title: ""
-meta description: null
+title: 7 Reasons to Hire a Coach meta description: Ideas and reasons why personal coaching can help with personal grown and development.
 tags:
   - "better-programmer"
 ---